Multi-Modal RGB-D Scene Recognition Across Domains: Experiments

+Up to our knowledge, there is only one previous work that focused on multi-modal cross-domain object classification.
+We indicate the proposed method as {Relative Rotation} (Rel.
+Rot) \cite{LoghmaniRPPCV20}: it exploits the homonym auxiliary self-supervised task to infer the correlation between RGB and depth in order to produce robust domain-invariant features for the main recognition task.

+All those reference methods are compared against our Translate-to-Adapt (Tran-Adapt) which is designed as a Fusion++ approach with the encoders, decoders, and classification model trained at once.

-Table \ref{sota_comparisons} shows the classification accuracy values obtained by the considered reference approaches and by our Tran-Adapt method.
-Specifically, the top part contains the Source Only baselines whose results indicate that combining the two modalities of the source data supports generalization.
+\textbf{Results and Ablation} Table \ref{sota_comparisons} shows the classification accuracy values obtained by the considered reference approaches and by our Tran-Adapt method.
+Specifically, the top part contains the Source Only baselines whose results indicate that combining the two modalities of the source data improves the recognition performance across domains.
 For completeness, we also developed the Fusion++ version of the Tran-Rec method, although the end-to-end training procedure was not included in the original paper \cite{du2019translate}.
 The CBCL Fusion approach outperforms the others.